Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `false`
 - ***Description:*** Whether to check if the arguments definition is consistent, *i.e.*, if there is at most one optional positional argument, if there is at most one positional argument with an infinite number of accepted values, if any keyword argument has at least one short or long option name given, with a length of exactly one or at least two characters, and no duplicate names (within its own definition and among all other arguments), if the number of default values equals the number of required values, if the default values lie in the choice values, if flags have a default value of `true` or `false` and no choice values, and if the choice and default values accord to the data type.
-This should only be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
+This may only need to be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
 Still, if the user can modify the arguments definition at some point (not recommended as it may lead to code injection!), you should activate it.

 ### `ARGPARSER_CHECK_ENV_VARS`

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `false`
 - ***Description:*** Whether to check if the argparser environment variables accord to their definition.
-Again, this should only be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
+Again, this may only need to only be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
 Still, if the user can modify the environment variables at some point (not recommended as it may lead to code injection!), you should activate it.

 ### `ARGPARSER_CONFIG_FILE`